 This principle deals with supply chains.
 It promotes the relationship between the company and its suppliers; recognising it is interdependent.
 A strong relationship enhances productivity and encourages seamless working practices.

-The result is optimisation of costs and resources, fostering long term relationships and the ‘flexibility of joint responses to changing market or customer needs and expectations’.
+The result is optimisation of costs and resources, improving and building long-term relationships and the ‘flexibility of joint responses to changing market or customer needs and expectations’.